stozi/nerts-rus-34/README.md

 Illustration:

 Base layer, mouse keys on the left.
 Switching bang and ampersand makes the former more accessible on the last layer.
+On the first two layers, mod-tap ctrl is there just to allow ctrl-shift-bkspc/del.

 ```
 8   9<  0>  1&  2     3   4   5   6   7!